Social value of work. Human values in social psychology

 - Buy a newspaper, lady?

 She made cocoa and toast with jam.
-Then she returned to the kitchen and took up the interrupted business - she sorted out the bills.
+Then she returned to the kitchen and took up the interrupted task - sorting out the bills.

 Lady, are you rich?

 - Am I rich?
-No!
-She glanced down at her tattered rug.
+No! - She looked at her tattered rug.

 Then they left.

 Plain blue cups and saucers...
 But they fit together.
-She peeled the potatoes and made the mushroom sauce.
-Potatoes and mushroom sauce, a roof over her head, her reliable husband with a good job, children - all these things also went together.
+She peeled the potatoes and prepared the mushroom sauce.
+Potatoes and mushroom sauce, a roof over her head, her reliable husband with a good job, children - all these things also fit together.

 Issues discussed: